openbabel/documentation/Command-line_tools/Rosetta.rst

   obabel 16out.sdf -O out.svg -d

-Perform a substructure search on SDF file and report the number of false positives
+Perform a substructure search on an SDF file and report the number of false positives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   *The sample database will be gzip'ed SD file of the benzodiazepine data set.
 The query structure will be defined as "C1C=C(NC=O)C=CC=1".*